PRIVACY POLICY

 The data will be deleted as soon as it is no longer necessary to achieve the purpose for which it was collected.
 For personal data sent by email, this is the case when the respective conversation with the user has ended.
 The conversation ends when it can be concluded from the circumstances that the matter in question has been conclusively resolved.

-The user has the possibility to withdraw consent to the processing of their personal data at any time.
-If the user contacts us by email, he can object to the storage of his personal data at any time.
-Please email info@media1productions.co.uk with your request.
+You have the possibility to withdraw consent to the processing of their personal data at any time.
+If you contact us via email, you can object to the storage of his personal data at any time, by the following means:

 In this case, all personal data stored while establishing contact will be deleted.